MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-troubleshoot.md

 The preceding image narrows some of the less interesting columns, so you can see the more interesting columns more easily.

-The recommended approach to capturing a trace to help diagnose a potential performance issue follows:
+Follow this approach to capture a trace to help diagnose a potential performance issue:

 1. Open a single Power BI Desktop session, to avoid the confusion of multiple workspace folders.

 1. Do the set of actions of interest in Power BI Desktop.
-Include a few more actions, to ensure that the events of interest are flushed into the trace file.
+Include a few more actions, to ensure that the events of interest flush into the trace file.

 1. Open SQL Server Profiler and examine the trace.
 Remember that closing Power BI Desktop deletes the trace file.
 Also, further actions in Power BI Desktop don't immediately appear.
 You must close and reopen the trace file to see new events.

 Keep individual sessions reasonably small, perhaps 10 seconds of actions, not hundreds.
 This approach makes it easier to interpret the trace file.
-There's also a limit on the size of the trace file, so for long sessions, there's a chance of early events being dropped.
+There's also a limit on the size of the trace file, so for long sessions, there's a chance of early events dropping.

 ## Query and subquery format